The Hubble Constant in the Axi-Higgs Universe: Supplemental Materials

 We thank Luke Hart and Jens Chluba for valuable communications.
 This work is supported partly by the Area of Excellence under the Grant No.~AoE/P-404/18-3(6), partly by the General Research Fund under Grant No.~16305219, and partly by the Collaborative Research Fund under the Grant No.~C7015-19G.
 All grants were issued by the Research Grants Council of Hong Kong S.A.R.

-\section{SUPPLEMENTAL MATERIALS}
+\section{Supplemental Materials}

-In the brane-world scenario in string theory, this axion $a$ comes from the closed string sector, where the graviton also comes from.
-They are expected to be components of the complex-structure moduli responsible for the shape of the Calabi-Yau orientifold (and/or the dilaton mode).
-This is different from an axion in the open string sector inside a stack of (anti-D3-)branes, in which all standard model particles reside.
-In this perspective, we expect that the decay constant $f_a$ to lie somewhere between the GUT-string scale and $M_{\rm Pl}$.
-With $\omega_a/\omega_m \simeq 0.3\%$ (or $\omega_a \sim 0.0004$), addressing the ICB anomaly requests $a_{\text{ini}}/f_a \sim 1$ or $f_a \sim 2 \times 10^{17}$ GeV which is reasonable.
+The Supplementary Materials contain additional calculations and analyses in support of the results presented in this paper.
+In Sec.~A, we make a pedagogical introduction to the set of compressed cosmological observables (including the relevant data) which are applied in this study.
+In Sec.~B, we present the detailed derivation of variation equations for this set of compressed observables.
+We demonstrate the dependence of the axion perturbation effects on its mass in Sec.~C, and provide the details of testing the LPA validity in the $\Lambda$CDM, $\Lambda$CDM$+m_e$ and axi-Higgs models in Sec.~D. The impacts of the axion mass on the fitting results in the axi-Higgs model are discussed in Sec.~E. Finally, we present an overall picture on the axi-Higgs cosmology in Sec.~F, to further highlight the significance of the study in this Letter.

-\section{A. Cosmological Observables}
+\section{A. Cosmological observables}

-The cosmological observables applied in the LPA play a crucial role in reducing the complexity of data to the key scale parameters.
-In~\cite{Fung:2021wbz}, we consider only the angular sound horizon at recombination $\theta_*$ and the quantity $r_d h$ as the CMB and BAO observables respectively, for a simplified demonstration.
-In this study, we take a much more comprehensive treatment, by including three CMB scale parameters ($l_a$, $l_{\rm eq}$ and $l_D$) and $\sigma_8\Omega_m^{0.25}$, three BAO scale parameters ($\alpha_V$, $\alpha_\perp$ and $\alpha_\parallel$), the $S_8$ parameter and the supernova $\mu$ parameter (or the local DR measurements).
-The observational data and reference values of these observables are summarized in Tab.~\ref{tab:data}.
+In the LPA analysis in~\cite{Fung:2021wbz}, we consider only the angular sound horizon at recombination $\theta_*$ and the quantity $r_d h$ as the CMB and BAO observables respectively, for a simple demonstration.
+In this study, we take a much more comprehensive treatment, by including the CMB scale parameters ($l_a$, $l_{\rm eq}$ and $l_D$) and $S_L=\sigma_8\Omega_m^{0.25}$, the BAO scale parameters ($\alpha_V$, $\alpha_\perp$ and $\alpha_\parallel$), the $S_8$ parameter and the supernova $m_B$ parameter (or the local DR measurements).
+The data, reference value and covariance matrix for these observables are summarized in Tab.~\ref{tab:data}.